shiftsystems/shift-mon/docs/Install.md

 ##### Additional Optional Features

-You can copy and paste these groups of variables to enable additional features of shiftmon.
+You can copy and paste these groups of variables to enable additional features of shift-mon.

 ###### Email
 ```yaml